udexon/SMMP/MDCD.md

 With MDCD, by adding a label, one forces oneself to think of a label that makes sense.
 If there has been more than one label of the same, then one is forced to think of additional descriptions to make it unique.

+While this innovation may seem trivial by itself, it is related to Stack Machine Graph Database (SMGDB), which we will explain later.